MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-settings.md

 >
 > More information: [Customizing Dynamics 365 Marketing](customize.md)

-To sync a new entity with the marketing insights service:
+To sync a new entity with the marketing-insights service:

 1. Go to **Settings** > **Advanced settings** > **Marketing settings** > **Marketing data configuration**.